Marvin Gay Sr.: Fatal shooting of Marvin Gaye

-Aftermath, divorce from wife, final years and death
+Aftermath, divorce from wife, final years, and death

 After being taken to the Los Angeles County Jail, Gay Sr. was held on a $100,000 bail.
 The bail was eventually reduced to $30,000, and Gay's estranged wife Alberta posted the bond via a bondsman.
-Aware of Gay's failing health, doctors examined him in May and discovered a benign walnut-sized brain tumor in his pituitary gland.
+Aware of Gay's failing health, doctors examined him in May and discovered a benign walnut-sized brain tumor.
 The brain tumor would later play a factor in preliminary hearings of the trial against him, with his lawyers stating that the tumor might have played a part in Gay shooting his son.
 However, the judge in the case reasoned that Gay was competent to stand trial and that he knew what he had done.

-After results of Marvin's autopsy showed that he had traces of cocaine and PCP in his system taken days before his death but not active in his system, and pictures were shown of Gay taken after he was brought into custody, revealing injuries from his final fight with his son, Judge Gordon Ringer agreed to let Gay enter a plea bargain.
+After results of Marvin's autopsy showed that he had traces of cocaine and PCP in his system, and pictures were shown of Gay after he was brought into custody, showing injuries from his final fight with his son, Judge Gordon Ringer agreed to let Gay enter a plea bargain.
 Gay pleaded no contest to a charge of voluntary manslaughter on September 20, 1984.

 During the sentencing hearing two months later on November 20, Gay was allowed to talk.
 A tearful Gay, 70, told the court:

 Following this, Gay was given a six-year suspended sentence and five years of probation for the shooting.
 He was also prohibited from owning any firearms or drinking alcohol for the remainder of his life.
 During this time, Alberta Gay had filed for divorce after 49 years of marriage.
-Gay eventually returned briefly to the Gramercy Place residence, but health issues forced him to move to a nursing home, first in Inglewood around 1986, and in the final years of his life, to a nursing home in Culver City, California, where he died of pneumonia on October 10, 1998, nine days after his 84th birthday.
+Gay eventually returned briefly to the Gramercy Place residence, but health issues forced him to move to a nursing home, first in Inglewood around 1986, and in the final years of his life, to a nursing home in Culver City, California, where Gay died of pneumonia on October 10, 1998.